Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 #### 3.8.2 Brainstorming.................................................................................................

-Brainstorming meetings for the Campus Ride-Sharing Platform were held with a diverse group of participants, including students (possible users), system administrators, admin and system monitoring staff.
+Brainstorming meetings for the Campus Ride-Sharing Platform were held with a diverse group of participants, including students (possible users), system administrators, administrator and system monitoring staff.
 These sessions sought to identify major areas in current campus transportation, desirable features, and potential improvements towards parking and carpool services.